 How To Make The Map Bracelet

-I have a medium-sized wrist and needed 20 map paper beads for my bracelet.
+My medium-sized wrist needed 20 map paper beads for my bracelet.

-Step 5: Next, cut a length of elastic string about 1 meter long.
+Step 6: Next, cut a length of elastic string about 1 meter long.
 Thread both ends of the string onto large-eyed needles.
-Using elastic string makes it easier to take the paper bead bracelet on and off.
+Using elastic string makes taking the paper bead bracelet on and off easier.

-Step 6: Take one of the map paper beads and secure it to a flat surface with some white tack.
+Step 7: Secure one of the map paper beads to a flat surface with some white tack.
 Then thread it with the elastic string.
 Make sure that the bead sits in the middle of the elastic.

-Step 9: After all the map paper beads have been added, thread the needles through the first bead again.
+Step 10: After adding all the map paper beads, thread the needles through the first bead again.
 This will turn the strip of beads into a cuff.
 Simply tie off the string and cut away any excess.

 How To Make A Paper Bead Necklace